pid-j/ChickenLoop/README.md

 ChickenLoop cannot be imported into the Scratch website, as it is too large.
 However, ChickenLoop can be imported into the Scratch/Turbowarp offline app.

+### Loader

 You can also use the [ChickenLoop loader](https://turbowarp.org/fullscreen?hqpen&project_url=https://raw.githubusercontent.com/pid-j/ChickenLoop/refs/heads/main/ChickenLoop-loader.sb3) to load ChickenLoop through a WiFi connection.
 You can use ChickenLoop on the web this way.
 Once it has finished loading, you can download it.
 For sharing, share the loader **BEFORE** ChickenLoop was loaded, or redownload the loader.

+#### Raw Assets

+For the loader to function, the `raw-assets` branch exists.
+This branch is purely used to host the raw assets of ChickenLoop without the random naming scheme.

+### Turbowarp Packager

 ChickenLoop can later be packaged with the Turbowarp Packager to one's platform of choice.